vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/WDS/Whiteboard design session trainer guide - Windows and SQL Server 2008 EOS.md

     - Microsoft Assessment and Planning Toolkit: The MAP Toolkit provides agentless discovery and inventory of computers and applications, hardware and software migration readiness assessments, software usage tracking, and capacity planning for virtualization, public and private cloud migration.

-    - Azure Database Migration Service: Use the Azure Database Migration service to analyze existing on premises databases and migrate them to Azure SQL Database or Azure SQL Databases Managed Instances.

 3. We need to minimize the amount of downtime during migration.
 How will we do this?
 What kind of downtime are we looking at?

     **Potential answer:**

     Different systems will have different requirements when it comes to application migration.
 While some systems might be fine with a weekend outage, others will require minimal downtime on the order of minutes or seconds.
-For those systems that require minimal downtime we can script most of the tasks and limit downtime to minutes, if not seconds.
+For those systems that require minimal downtime we can leverage tools such as the Azure Database Migration Service for near-zero downtime.

 4. When migrating workloads into Azure, how do we handle security and authentication?
-Will my workloads continue to use the same authentication that was used on-premises or will I need to maintain a seperate identity platform?
+Will my workloads continue to use the same authentication that was used on-premises or will I need to maintain a separate identity platform?

     **Potential answer:**